Proudly serving Fairfax, Prince William, Loudoun, Arlington, Alexandria and Northern Virginia

 Reckless Driving Virginia

 Virginia drivers who have never had any prior reckless driving convictions are often surprised to find themselves in court on a reckless driving charge.
 That’s because Virginia has some of the harshest reckless driving laws in the country.
+There are over a dozen different types of reckless driving in VA, and each one is a Class 1 misdemeanor criminal offense.

 In the Commonwealth, a driver can be charged with reckless driving if they drive at a speed over 80 miles per hour or exceed the posted speed limit by 20 miles per hour or more.
 In addition, a Virginia driver can be charged with reckless driving if they are driving in a way that police determine may endanger any person’s life, limb, or property, regardless of the applicable maximum speed limit.